 It did not take long to come up with the name SurfStudio (later on — Surf).
 Their legal entity needed a name that sticks and has a ring to it.
 Since all three of the friends were into windsurfing, the idea passed by a solid vote.

 Having had some experience developing Java-based mobile apps for keypad phones, in 2011, the founders made the decision to get Android development under their belt.
 At the time, Android OS was already gaining ground on Symbian and iOS in terms of market share.
 Further along, this strategic decision steered the company in the right direction.
 What makes Surf stand out is their passion for all things new and their ability to recognize and harness technological possibilities.

-Back then, Surf had no office: the newborn company was headquartered just next door to Vladimir’s parents.
-In fact, it was given a floor in their own house.
+Back then, Surf had no office: the newborn company was headquartered just next door to Vlad’s parents.

 One of their first orders was a mobile app for a personal budgeting service.
 Since the company did not yet have a client base, the first mobile app was built in exchange for a cut of its profits.

 In search of their next projects, the guys turned to a freelancing platform, Upwork.
 As early as the summer of 2011, they already got a new project as a second-tier subcontract.
 The aim was to design an Android app for The Home Depot, the world’s leading home improvement retailer (in 2011 the company had 2,248 stores and a total of over 300,000 employees).

 Meanwhile, the company was working on another project: an app for a foreign digital tipping service targeting the US market.
 Back then, it was already extensively using QR codes for things like tipping a waiter.